OmidAlekasir/OmidAlekasir/README.md

-# 👋 Hello fren! my name is Omid Alekaisr!
+# 👋 Hello fren!
+My name is Omid Alekaisr!

 🌟 Welcome to my GitHub profile!
 I'm an M.Sc. control engineer at K.N.
 Toosi University of Technology with a strong background in artificial intelligence and image processing techniques.
 My thesis focused on developing a novel data-driven control (DDC) method.